Plastics Action Fund Phase 2

 Eligible applications must meet the following general criteria:

-● Projects will need to be able to be completed by February 15, 2024.
+● Projects will need to be able to be completed within 1 year of the award of funding.

 ● Projects must show a contribution of at least 20% of project expenses.
 This can include in-kind contributions (e.g. staff time, space for implementation of the project) and/or contributions from other grants or funding streams.